Posted in Northern Virginia Market | Posted on 02-24-2015 | Written by Metrostudy News

-Prince William County is the second most active area with 1,319 annual starts, which is also down from one year ago – minus 7 percent.
+Prince William County is the second most active area with 1,355 annual starts, which is also down from one year ago – minus 5 percent.
 In fact, of the six most active counties in terms of starts, only two generated an increase in annual starts from one year ago.
-The 838 starts in Stafford are up 6%, and the 309 starts in Frederick are up 38%.
-Culpeper generated the largest percentage increase, growing 63 percent from 97 annual starts in 3Q13 to 158 in 3Q14.
+The 160 starts in Culpeper are up 43 percent, and the 280 starts in Frederick are up 8 percent.

 Metrostudy is the leading provider of primary and secondary market information to the housing and related industries nationwide.
 Metrostudy provides research, data, analytics and consulting services to help builders, developers, lenders, suppliers, retailers, utilities and others make investment and business decisions every day.
 For more information, visit www.metrostudy.com

 Hanley Wood is the premier information, media, event, and strategic marketing services company serving the residential, commercial design and construction industries.
 Utilizing the largest editorial- and analytics-driven construction market database, the company produces powerful market data and insights; award-winning publications, newsletters and websites; high-profile executive events; and strategic marketing solutions.
 To learn more, visit hanleywood.com